tetedacier/csp-tool/README.md

 Above elements will be taken care in `0.3.0` :
 - Non directory provided to the recursive file search mode
-- No directory provideded to the recursive file search mode
+- No directory provided to the recursive file search mode
 - Invalid hash's algorithm provided
 - Any error I will encounter during the test setup